ethan-young/seccyd-wj-subtests/manuscript/README.md

 performance on all tests) to get a clear picture of how enhanced and reduced performance manifest in parallel within an individual.

-We focus on adversity measures that tap two constructs: environmental harshness and unpredictability.
-We focus on these constructs because they feature often in adaptation-based research on cognitive abilities (Ellis et al., 2017; Ellis et al., 2020; Fields et al., 2021;
+We focus on adversity measures of two constructs: environmental harshness and unpredictability.
+We focus on these constructs because they feature often in adaptation-based research on cognitive abilities (Ellis et al., 2017; Ellis et al., 2022; Fields et al., 2021;
 Frankenhuis, Young, et al., 2020; Mittal et al., 2015; Young et al., 2018; Young et al., 2022).
+Conceptually, harshness is defined as external causes of mortality-morbidity and unpredictability is defined as random variation in harshness over space and time (Ellis et al., 2009).
+To measure harhness, studies typically use socioeconomic indices, such as income (Belsky et al., 2012; Doom et al., 2016, 2022; Hartman et al., 2018; Li et al., 2018; Simpson et al., 2012; Sung et al., 2016;
+Szepsenwol et al., 2015, 2019; Zhang et al., 2022).
+To measure unpredictability, studies have used a wide variety of approaches (see Young et al., 2020), including counting family transitions and computing variability in income scores (Belsky et al., 2012; Hartman et al., 2018;
+Li et al., 2018).

-We use both previously-used and unexplored measures for both.
-Previous measures include family transitions (paternal, residential, and occupational changes) and income-to-needs (mean and variability).
-Unexplored measures include neighborhood disadvantage (mean and variability).
+We use both previously-used (i.e., income for harshness; family transitions and income variability for unpredictability) and unexplored measures for both.
+Unexplored measures include neighborhood disadvantage (mean for harshness and variability for unpredictability).
 We leverage data from the 1990 Census about the broader ecological context, which has been used to measure the neighborhood context in the SECCYD previously (Bleil, Spieker, et al., 2021; Bleil, Appelhans, et al., 2021).

 We outline two sets of criteria for evaluating results.
 First, our expectations change according to the conceptual framework.
 For example,